 Exemptions from the reading test are listed below.

-- Critical Reading SAT I score of 500 or above
+- Old SAT Critical Reading score of 500 or higher

 - Transferring 30 or more units (credits)

-- Non-native English speakers (ESL) who have completed TOEFL
+- Non-native English speaker (ESL) who has completed the TOEFL

-- Transfer students with 10 or more units and less than 30 units, who transfer a 100-level college English course equivalent to ENGL102 with a "C" or better
+- Transfer students with 10 or more units and less than 30 units (credits) who transfer a 100-level college English course equivalent (see below, information for transfer students) to ENGL 102 with a "C" or better

 The Strengths Quest Inventory by Gallup is also available.
 It is designed for college-age students to assess their top five talents and identify ways to apply their talents academically.